KQL Demo - Log Analytics Workspace

-The InsightsMetrics table contains performance data that's collected by insights such as Azure Monitor for VMs and Azure Monitor for containers.
+The table contains performance data that's collected by insights such as Azure Monitor for VMs and Azure Monitor for containers.
 To find out how large the table is, we'll pipe its content into an operator that counts rows.

 A query is a data source (usually a table name), optionally followed by one or more pairs of the pipe character and some tabular operator.
-In this case, all records from the InsightsMetrics table are returned and then sent to the count operator.
-The count operator displays the results because the operator is the last command in the query.
+In this case, all records from the InsightsMetrics

 Here's the output: